-Students at Standard Level will cover four core topics: System Fundamentals, Computer Organisation, Networks and Computational Thinking.
+Students at Standard Level will cover four core topics: System Fundamentals; Computer Organisation; Networks and Computational Thinking.

-Higher Level students will cover the core topics with the addition of the following three extension topics: Abstract data structures, Resource management and Control.
+Higher Level students will cover the core topic with an addition of the following three extension topics: Abstract data structures; Resource management; and Control.
 There is also an additional case study, unique each year, that will be covered by Higher Level students.